Mohammad's Training Plan

 Why this plan leans posterior

 Sitting all day shortens your hip flexors and hamstrings, switches off your glutes, weakens your lower back, and rounds your upper back.
-So the plan loads back extensions, hip thrusts, leg curls, chest-supported machine rows and rear-delt work, trains core every day, and keeps hip/hamstring mobility daily.
+So the plan loads back extensions, hip thrusts, leg curls, rows and rear-delt work, trains core every day, and keeps hip/hamstring mobility daily.
 Chest, quads and arms are trained lighter on purpose — they get plenty from pressing, soccer, and the pulls.

 Warm-up, every lifting day